Chloevanhee/october2025_mini_challenge_2_PumpkinSplash/README.md

 # Pumpkin Splash

-A simple splash screen with a pumpkin and a defined sequence of animations.
+1.A simple splash screen with a pumpkin and a defined sequence of animations.
+2.
 ## Context

 This project was created for the october Mini Challenges in the Mobile Dev Campus by Philipp Lackner, using the provided Figma design and instructions.